This major Canadian retailer operates 1,700 retail stores under various banners throughout Canada. Acquired Helly Hansen in 2018.

 Source: Alliance for Bangladesh Worker Safety (2020)

-This company received an S&P Global ESG Score of 54/100 in the Retailing category of the 2019 SAM Corporate Sustainability Assessment, an annual evaluation of companies' sustainability practices.
+This company received an S&P Global ESG Score of 52/100 in the Retailing category of the S&P Global Corporate Sustainability Assessment, an annual evaluation of companies' sustainability practices (last updated 7 Feb 2021).
 The rankings are based on an analysis of corporate economic, environmental and social performance, assessing issues such as corporate governance, risk management, environmental reporting, climate strategy, human rights and labour practices.

 |Subsidiaries||Helly Hansen AS|